-On purchase of residential property through home loan, one can save taxes through Section 24, Section 80C, Section 80EE and Section 80EEA of Income Tax Act.
+On purchase of residential property through a home loan, one can save taxes through Section 24, Section 80C, Section 80EE and Section 80EEA of the Income Tax Act.

 Who can claim deduction on home loan?

-The provision of the Income Tax Act clearly states that only that person can claim the deduction on home loan who has title over the property and has taken loan in his name.
-In simple words, the person must be:
+The provision of the Income Tax Act clearly states that only that person can claim the deduction on a home loan who has title over the property as well as has taken a loan in his name.
+In other words, the person must be:

 – Owner of the property, and